-In the model code, COBSALL is the entry point for the horizontal interpolation of model data to observation points, called from SCAN2M.
-It is called twice, before and after the call to the gridpoint model.
-The first call is to get the majority of model fields at the beginning of the timestep; the second obtains some derived quantities that are only available from the gridpoint model.
+In the model code, SCAN2M contains the entry point for the horizontal interpolation of model data to observation points.
+CLASS_SUPERGOM%MODEL_IN takes the model data.
+It requires model fields from both the beginning and end of the timestep; the majority from before the timestep and afterwards, a few derived quantities that are only available from the gridpoint model.
 An example is the vertical profile of precipitation fraction, which is used in the assimilation of microwave observation in all-sky conditions.